Heterophyes heterophyes

 Heterophyes heterophyes, or the intestinal fish fluke, is a species of digenean flatworm that was discovered by Theodor Maximilian Bilharz in 1851.
 This parasite was found during an autopsy of an Egyptian mummy.
 H. heterophyes is found in the Middle East, West Europe and Africa.
 They use different species to complete their complex lifestyle.
-Humans and other mammals are the definitive host, first intermediate host are snails, and second intermediate are fish.
+Humans and other mammals are the definitive hosts, first intermediate hosts are snails, and second intermediate are fish.
 Mammals that come in contact with the parasite are dogs, humans, and cats.
-Snails that are affected by this parasite are the Cerithideopsilla conica.
-Fish that come in contact with this parasite are Mugil cephalus, Tilapia milotica, Aphanius fasciatus, and Acanthgobius sp.
+Snails that are competent hosts for this parasite include Cerithideopsilla conica.
+Fish that come in contact with this parasite include Mugil cephalus, Tilapia nilotica, Aphanius fasciatus, and Acanthogobius sp.
 Humans and mammals will come in contact with this parasite by the consumption of contaminated or raw fish.
 This parasite is one of the smallest endoparasites to infect humans.
 It can cause an intestinal infection called heterophyiasis.